Is Broken Glass Covered by Your Insurance Policy?

 Most drivers are surprised to find that there are a number of dangers associated with driving with a broken or even chipped windshield.
 Beyond aesthetic issues, a cracked windshield could earn you a ticket in many states.

-The reason that a damaged windshield is taken so seriously is because it compromises the safety of your vehicle.
+The reason that a damaged windshield is taken so seriously is that it compromises the safety of your vehicle.
 The purpose of a windshield is to uphold the structure of your car.

 An in-tact windshield will buffer some of the impact of a front-end collision to protect all passengers in a crash.
 Once a windshield has even a small chip, it will shatter immediately in a front-end accident and greatly increase the risk of injury or death for all passengers in the car.